-As of December 31, 2020, we had 567 employees, 348 of whom were based in the United States and the rest of whom were based outside of the United States, primarily in Israel.
+As of December 31, 2021, we had 1,119 employees, 793 of whom were based in the United States and the rest of whom were based outside of the United States, primarily in Israel.
 None of our employees is represented by a labor union.
 We consider our relationships with our employees to be good and have not experienced any interruptions of operations due to labor disagreements.

-As of December 31, 2020, and based on public information from five competing insurance companies in the United States, we estimate that the number of customers per employee for those companies ranges from approximately 150 to approximately 450 customers per employee.
+As of December 31, 2021, and based on public information from five competing insurance companies in the United States, we estimate that the number of customers per employee for those companies ranges from approximately 150 to approximately 450 customers per employee.
 We base this estimate on publicly available information, which we have adjusted for comparability.
 The calculation of "employees" includes insurance agents and brokers because they are a significant cost component for other insurance companies.
-In comparison to these competitors, our number of customers per employee was over 1,700 as of December 31, 2020.
+In comparison to these competitors, our number of customers per employee was approximately 1,300 as of December 31, 2021.